Sleeping in Airports

 12. Sleep

 Airport SleeperMany quieter areas, carpeting, and even some private nooks and crannies make this airport pretty friendly to sleepers.
-Plus, the staff are generally accommodating and the facilities feel safe and clean.
-Specific areas to check out for naps: the post-Security Kainuu Lounge near Gate 31 has carpeting and two long recliners; “work and rest” spots tend to be quiet; GoSleep Pods in Terminal 2 (Airside, 3rd Floor) make private sleep chair/pods available for hourly rates, with add-ons like pillows, blankets, and water.
-Still, if a hotel is more your style, three hotels are available, two connected to Terminal 2 and the other connected to the main terminal.
+Plus, the staff are generally accommodating, and the facilities feel safe and clean.
+Specific areas to check out for naps: the post-Security Kainuu Lounge near Gate 31 has carpeting and two long recliners; “work and rest” spots tend to be quiet; GoSleep Pods in Terminal 2 (Airside, 3rd Floor) make private sleep chairs/pods available for hourly rates, with add-ons like pillows, blankets, and water.
+If a hotel is more your style, there are three hotels available.
+GLO Hotel Vantaa Airport and Scandic Helsinki Airport are connected to Terminal 2, and Hilton Helsinki-Vantaa Airport is connected to the main terminal.
 Day rooms are available.
 See our Helsinki Airport Guide for details and locations.